Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash: Michael A. Preston Memorial Four Ball Rally 1982–1984

 On Saturday June 3, 1984, the team of Edward M. Rahill, of Barrington Ill. and Timothy Montgomery, of Fremont, Ohio, driving a performance and range enhanced Pontiac Trans Am, won the race in a record time of 35:46, despite several hours of delays due to two arrests and mechanical issues during the race.
 This time still stands today as the fastest documented time for a race crossing the continental United States between Boston and San Diego.
 A significant point reference was that Rahill and Montgomery were believed to be out of the race after their two arrests and mechanical breakdown in Illinois.
-Race records indicated the team were able to reach an average speed between St. Louis and San Diego, including stops, exceeding 104 miles an hour.
+Race records indicated the team was able to reach an average speed between St. Louis and San Diego, including stops, exceeding 104 miles an hour.

 An interesting development coming out of the race was the near celebrity status of Ohio State Trooper Sargent Roger Teague who apprehended four participants including Rahill and Montgomery, the eventual winners of the event.
 Sargent Teague was awarded the 1984 Super Trooper Award by the FBR races sponsors and attended the winner's banquet with his wife to receive his recognition.

 The 1984 Four Ball Rally received coverage from National and International News sources like the AP, UPI, New York Times, Chicago Sun Times, Paul Harvey's June 5, 1984 broadcast and 73 other newspaper organizations on June 4 and 5.
-The level of police enforcement was so intense, of the twenty seven cars that had planned to leave Boston that day, only eleven were to finish.
+The level of police enforcement was so intense, of the twenty seven cars that had planned to leave Boston that day, only eleven were able to finish.
 The New York State Police alone arrested seven participants.
 The level of coordinated national police effort to stop the race was unprecedented in American history and led to its discontinuation as the increase in national publicity and added attention from law enforcement made running the event untenable.